galvdat-hthieu/vgupe2024_team2/README.md

 <a href=".document/ER-diagram.png">E-R Diagram</a>

 ### Deployment Diagram
+Below is the deployment diagram to demonstrate about our database throughout the project:

 <a href=".document/diagrams/deployment/deployment.jpg">Deployment Diagram</a>

-### Component Diagram
-Below is the link to the component diagram of our prroject

 ## UI Display
+Below are some of the UI displays taken from our website:
 <table>
   <tr>
     <td><img src=".document/photos/home.png" alt="Image 1" width="520" />Home</td>